Shahid Malik: Tackling extremism

-As Cohesion Minister, Malik said the £45million-a-year "Prevent" strategy would also work in deprived white areas rather than concentrating on Muslim youths.
+Malik said the £45million-a-year "Prevent" strategy would work in deprived white areas rather than concentrating on Muslim youths.
 Former Government adviser Paul Richards criticised the move, saying: "There is a real danger that if ministers relax the focus on Muslim youth, then it dilutes efforts to tackle terrorism".

-Former Shadow Home Secretary David Davis also criticised Malik, accusing him of having "watered down the policy".

-Malik said that Prevent, which includes measures like helping mosques to spot the early signs of extremism in vulnerable youngsters, was too focused on the Muslim community.
+Former Shadow Home Secretary David Davis accused Malik of having "watered down the policy".
+Malik said Prevent, which includes measures like helping mosques to spot the early signs of extremism in vulnerable youngsters, was too focused on the Muslim community.
 He added: "You speak to any Muslim on the street anywhere in this country and they will say they are as opposed as you and I are to extremism, to terrorism ...
 But the frustration is that they are constantly linked with terrorism as a community as a whole".
 He went on: "It is not just about the Muslim, it is actually about everybody in our society having a role to play and we cannot dismiss or underestimate the threat from the far right".